egemenpamukcu/custom-linear-regression-implementation/README.txt

 Linear regression

-regression.py: Custom linear regression implementation using lumpy
+regression.py: Custom linear regression implementation using numpy

 util.py: Python file with several helper functions, some of which
          you will need to use in your code.